PaulZH/omgeving-javascript/README.md

   * For example: `<flex-item dsk="25" tab="50", mob="100">...</flex-item>`
   will have a width of 25% on desktops, 50% on tablets, and 100% on mobile screens.
   * If a value is not specified, then it is inherited from the higher context (e.g. `mob` inherits from `tab`), with `dsk` defaulting to 100%.

+### `<ld-accordion>`

+* Turns its direct child nodes into collapsible sections.
+* The child nodes should have two sibling nodes: One node with a `pane-toggle` class, and one with a `pane` class.
+  * The former will be used to toggle the latter.

 ### `<ld-card>`